Mosquito-borne Disease Prevention

 10.7.16 PCGHD West Nile Virus Report

-For the remainder of 2016, PCGHD has received funding through the Ohio EPA to help with mosquito surveillance and control activities.
-PCGHD staff is available to help assist you with questions regarding mosquito prevention, filing complaints regarding mosquito problems in Pickaway County, and reducing mosquito harborage conditions in Pickaway County.
+For the remainder of 2017, PCGHD has received funding through the Ohio EPA to help with mosquito surveillance and control activities.
+PCGHD staff are available to help assist you with questions regarding mosquito prevention, filing complaints regarding mosquito problems in Pickaway County, and reducing mosquito harborage conditions in Pickaway County.
 To file complaints or report mosquito problems, please call 740-477-9667 ext.
 225.